Coronavirus (COVID-19) – update on revalidation for doctors

-We know that appraisal can provide doctors with a much-needed source of support during the pandemic, offering them an opportunity to focus on their wellbeing and reflect on their experiences.
-But the approach of each designated body towards appraisal may vary according to local pressures.
-We support this flexible approach, so please follow the advice of your responsible officer
+Appraisal is managed and delivered locally.
+The approach taken by each designated body towards appraisal may vary according to local pressures.
+We support this flexible approach, so please follow the advice of your responsible officer.

 Will I be able to revalidate if I missed an appraisal due to the pandemic?

 If you miss an appraisal because of the pandemic it should not impact your ability to revalidate if you’re otherwise ready.